Before I start… Did you know Strength Running is becoming one of the largest running blogs around thanks to you? I’m humbled!

 You can also click here to open the interview in a new tab.

-This is an excerpt from the full interview, which is over 31 minutes and available exclusively in the Strength Running Boot Camp.
+This is an excerpt from the full interview, which is over 31 minutes.
+Learn how you can get it in our free injury prevention series.

-If you’re interested in joining hundreds of other runners and becoming a member, learn all the details here.
+If you’re interested in joining thousands of other runners and becoming a member, learn all the details here.

 Thanks for listening and a special thanks to Mario for taking the time to chat about recovery methods, injury prevention, and sound training.
 You can follow Mario on Twitter here.